How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 To write a social work job description for resumes:

-- Cherry-pick resume skills from the online ad.
+- Cherry-pick skills to put on a resume from the online ad.

 - Save them in a list of resume keywords.